albenoit/DeepLearningTools/README.md

 The proposed tool-chain enables different experiments (model training/validating) to be launched in a unified way.
 All models are automatically exported periodically to enable model deployment (serving in production).
 All the resulting experiments logs can be compared.
 Model versioning is enabled.

+This framework can be driven by higher level tools such as [hyperopt](https://hyperopt.github.io/) to explore the hyperparameters space, etc. (see examples/hyperopt for demo(s))

 @brief : the main script 'experiments_manager.py' enables training, validating and serving Tensorflow models.

 @author : Alexandre Benoit, LISTIC lab, FRANCE